Best Cheap Health Insurance in Kentucky (2025)

 If you live in the counties near Lexington, Anthem Blue Cross Blue Shield may have cheaper rates.
 Anthem also sells the cheapest plan in several other counties.

-Cheapest health insurance by KY county
+Cheapest health insurance plans by KY county

 County